 - Assorted decorations: raisins, cranberries and sprinkles

 - Preheat oven to 350°.
 In a large bowl, cream butter and sugar until light and fluffy.
-Beat in egg, corn syrup and orange peel.
+Beat in egg, corn syrup and orange zest.
 In another bowl, whisk flour, baking soda, cinnamon, salt and cloves; gradually beat into creamed mixture.
 Divide dough in half.

 - On a lightly floured surface, roll each portion of dough into a 9-in. square.
 Cut into 18 rectangles, 3x1-1/2-in. each.
 Place 2 in. apart on ungreased baking sheets.
 Bake 10-12 minutes or until edges are light golden.
 Remove from pans to wire racks to cool completely.

 - For icing, in a large bowl, combine confectioners' sugar, meringue powder and enough water to reach a piping consistency.
 Beat on high speed with a portable mixer 10-12 minutes or on low with a stand mixer 7-10 minutes or until peaks form.
 Frost cookies.
 Using a #3 round tip, pipe designs on cookies; decorate as desired.
-Yield: 3 dozen.

 Originally published as Faux Ginger Bread in Taste of Home Christmas Annual 2017